Zheng Shuyin

 Zheng Shuyin (郑姝音 (鄭姝音); born 1 May 1994) is a Chinese taekwondo athlete.

 She represented China at the 2016 Summer Olympics in Rio de Janeiro, in the women's +67 kg, and won the gold medal, which China has not won since 2004 Summer Olympic Games in Athens.

 In May 2019 at the 2019 World Taekwondo Championships, Zheng lost the final against Bianca Walkden for the women's heavyweight title.
 Zheng was disqualified despite leading 20-10 because Walkden repeatedly forced Zheng out of the ring to accumulate Zheng's penalty points.

 In September 2019 at Chiba, four months after winning the controversial goal medal in Manchester, Walkden was defeated 7-5 by Zheng Shuyin.
 In October 2019 at Sofia, Zheng Shuyin defeated Walkden once again by 3-2.

+Career

+In March 2010, Zheng Shuyin won the women's 68 kg championship at the World Taekwondo Youth Championships in Mexico.
+In August, Zheng Shuyin represented the Chinese team in the first Youth Olympic Games.
+She made it all the way and defeated Mexico's Acosta 2:1 in the final to win the women's 63 kg championship.

+In October 2011, in the women's 73 kg final of the Seventh City Games, Zheng Shuyin had a bad start and fell behind Xu Hui of the Hefei team 2:4.
+In the last two games, she hit Xu Hui's head in the scoring area one after another, and finally won Defeated the opponent 19:8.